osmandapp/web/main/docs/user/map/index.md

 ## [Points on the Map](./point-layers-on-map.md)

-On map you could display points such as Favorites, POI, Markers, Wikipedia, Search results, Audio Video Notes, OSM Edits and other
+On map you could display points such as Favorites, POI, Markers, Wikipedia, Search results, Audio Video Notes, OSM Edits and others.

 ## [Tracks](./tracks)